An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Experiments

 \subsection{Implementation Detail}

-In the first stage of training, we utilize WFLW to create face alignment samples to train the backbone network and face alignment branch.
-For each ROI of face, the image randomly translates, rotates, flips, transforms channels or mixes up with the background image created by WIDER Face for 40 times to augment training data, as shown in Fig. 5.
-The learning rate is set to 0.001 and ruduced by a factor of 0.03 after 4 epochs.

-In the second stage, the tracking branch is trained using positive samples and negative samples created with WIDER Face.
-We only utilize the face area whose margin is more than 60 to create positive samples and each of them translates, rotates, or flips 3 times to augment data.
+We utilize the samples with facial landmark annotation for the first stage training.
+The learning rate is set to 0.001 and reduced by a factor of 0.03 after every 4 epochs.
+In the second stage, tracking branch is trained with positive and negative samples created with WIDER Face.
+We only utilize the face area whose margin is more than 60 for positive samples.
 For each positive sample generation, 10 negative samples whose IoU is smaller than 0.3 are generated.
-The learning rate is set to 0.001 and decayed by a factor 0.04 after 2 epochs.

-In order to keep domain consistency, we only use the samples without rotation in 300W-LP (3148 for training, 689 for testing) to train pose branch.
+The learning rate is set to 0.001 and decayed by a factor 0.04 after every 2 epochs.
+In the third stage, we only use the samples of 300-LP without 3DDFA \citep{3DDFA} data augmentation (3148 for training, 689 for testing) for training.
+It can keep domain consistency.
 The method used for data augmentation is the same as that used in the first stage.
-The learning rate is set to 0.001 and decayed by a factor 0.04 after 2 epochs.
+The learning rate setting is the same as the second stages.

-Besides, we utilize Adam\cite{Adam} optimizer with a $\beta_1$ of 0.9 and a $\beta_2$ of 0.999 in the three stages.
+Moreover, each sample randomly translates, rotates, flips, transforms channels or mixes up with the background image created by WIDER to augment the training data, as shown in Fig.5. we utilize Adam \citep{Adam} optimizer with a $\beta_1$ of 0.9 and a $\beta_2$ of 0.999 in the three stages.
 The batch size is set to 128.